ddnexus/pagy/docs/guides/how-to.md

 By default, Pagy doesn't raise any exceptions for requesting an out-of-range page.
 Instead, it does not retrieve any records and serves the UI navigators as usual, so the user can click to a different page.

-Sometimes you may want to take a diffrent action, so you can set the `raise_range_error: true` option, and `rescue` it and do whatever fits your app better.
+Sometimes you may want to take a diffrent action, so you can set the `raise_range_error: true` option, `rescue` it and do whatever fits your app better.
 For example:

 ```ruby controller